 - 602-253-5000 Valley Metro Reduced Fare ID card

 Scottsdale senior transportation discussion

 Councilwoman Klapp recently hosted a conversation about transportation options available to Scottsdale seniors on "Perspectives."
 Click the video below to view.

 Scottsdale's Civil Rights Program - Title VI

-The City of Scottsdale operates its programs and services without regard to race, color, national origin or disability in accordance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (ADA).
+The City of Scottsdale, City of Phoenix and Valley Metro operates its programs and services without regard to race, color, national origin or disability in accordance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (ADA).

-Any person who believes that he or she has been discriminated against by Valley Metro or any of its service providers, and believes the discrimination was based upon race, color or national origin may file a formal complaint with Valley Metro Customer Service.
+Any person who believes that he or she has been discriminated against by transit services in Scottsdale, and believes the discrimination was based upon race, color or national origin may file a formal complaint with Valley Metro Customer Service.
 For more information on how to file a complaint, please visit Valley Metro's Civil Rights and Title VI Protection page.